zeezephyr/urbanism-guide/content/en/austin/housing/affordable_housing.md

 ### Home Options for Middle-income Empowerment (HOME)

 One of the key hindrances to housing affordability is the availability of housing.
 Within Austin, and most US cities, supply has been artificially restricted for at least a century.
-Today Austin has a housing code (aka Land Development Code; LDC) that was last updated in the 1980s and very large lot size minimums that were last updated in the 1940s.
-The history of which we cover in our article on [euclidean zoning restrictions](/austin/housing/zoning_restrictions).
+Today Austin has a housing code (aka Land Development Code; LDC) that was last updated in the 1980s along with very large lot size minimums that were last updated in the 1940s; the history of which we cover in our article on [euclidean zoning restrictions](/austin/housing/zoning_restrictions).

 [HOME is an initiative](https://services.austintexas.gov/edims/document.cfm?id=411485) very much representative of today's generational housing conflict.
 It's currently (as of Oct 2023) being considered by City Council with overwhelming support while simultaneously being the target of anti-housing activists.